jeremytammik/tbc/a/1654_get_all_param_val.md

 Obviously, a huge amount of data is embedded in BIM specific constraints and relationships that are hard to extract.

-It is very simple to extract all the parameter data, though.
+It is very simple to extract all the parameter data, though, as you can see by looking at the numerous existing samples that do so.

+Let's implement yet another one ourselves:

+####<a name="2"></a>Existing Sample Implementations

 In fact, this is achieved by one of the very first [ADN Revit API training labs](https://github.com/jeremytammik/AdnRevitApiLabsXtra),